jamesrr39/ownmap-app/README.md

 # ownmap

-**Please note, the status of this project is "pre-alpha testing development".
-This means that interfaces, file formats, APIs can (and will) change on a regular basis without any notice.**
+**Please note, this project is still in the "early days" in terms of development.
+This means that for the moment, interfaces, file formats, APIs can change without any notice.**

 The aim of this project is to be able to provide a 1-file program that can generate "slippy" maps from openstreetmap PBF files.
 Ideally it should be able to run (at least serving map tiles) on low-end hard, with a Raspberry Pi-level computer being the target (ideally the Raspberry Pi Zero, but that might be a stretch considering how powerful the hardware is).